Midsummer: New York

 The NYC Swedish Midsummer celebrations in Battery Park, New York City, attracts some 3,000–5,000 people annually, which makes it one of the largest celebrations after the ones held in Leksand and at the Skansen Park in Stockholm.
 Sweden Day, a Midsummer celebration which also honors Swedish heritage and history, has been held annually on the sound in Throgs Neck in New York since 1941.
 Swedish Midsummer is also celebrated in other places with large Swedish and Scandinavian populations, such as Rockford, Illinois, Chicago, Minneapolis, Minnesota, and Lindsborg, Kansas.
 The Swedish "language village" (summer camp) Sjölunden, run by Concordia College in Minnesota, also celebrates Midsummer.

 Washington

 The Seattle neighborhood of Fremont puts on a large Summer Solstice Parade and Pageant, which for many years has controversially included painted naked cyclists.
 In St. Edwards Park in Kenmore, the Skandia Folkdance Society hosts Midsommarfest, which includes a Scandinavian solstice pole.

 Wyoming

 A solstitial celebration is held on Casper Mountain at Crimson Dawn park.
 Crimson Dawn is known in the area for the great stories of mythical creatures and people that live on Casper Mountain.
 The celebration is attended by many people from the community, and from around the country.
 A large bonfire is held and all are invited to throw a handful of red soil into the fire in hopes that they get their wish granted.

-Analogous summer solstice observances

-Neopaganism

-As forms of Neopaganism can be quite different and have very different origins, these representations can vary considerably, despite the shared name.
-Some celebrate in a manner as close as possible to how they believe ancient pagans observed the summer solstice, while others observe the holiday with rituals culled from numerous other unrelated sources, the Germanic culture being just one of the sources used.

-At the ancient monument of Stonehenge, in the English county of Wiltshire, many people like to gather for the Summer Solstice sunrise which is in alignment with the stones.

-In Neo-druidism, the term Alban Hefin is used for the summer solstice.
-The name was invented by the late 18th century Welsh Romantic author and prolific literary forger Iolo Morganwg.